-WHEREAS, on January 27, 2021, the Planning Commission reviewed the current annexation plan, and unanimously recommended the changes set forth in the draft plan prepared by the city staff and attached as Exhibit A;
+WHEREAS, on January 26, 2022, the Planning Commission reviewed the current annexation plan, and unanimously recommended that the plan remain substantively the same as last year's plan, with minor wording changes as set forth in the draft plan prepared by the city staff and attached as Exhibit A;

-THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF ALAMOSA, COLORADO that the 2021 Three Mile Annexation Plan dated January 6, 2021, attached hereto as Exhibit A, is hereby approved and adopted.
+THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF ALAMOSA, COLORADO that the 2022 Three Mile Annexation Plan dated January 13, 2022, attached hereto as Exhibit A, is hereby approved and adopted.

-ADOPTED this ADOPTED this day of , 2021.
+ADOPTED this ADOPTED this day of , 2022.

-CITY OF ALAMOSA
+CITY OF ALAMOSA Attest:

-Attest:

-Ty Coleman, Mayor

-Holly C. Martinez, City Clerk
+Ty Coleman, Mayor Holly C. Martinez, City Clerk